ed-gility/self-powered-vehicle/README.md

 # self-powered-vehicle

 ## Mission
 You have been hired by a children's aid society to put together a self-powered vehicle from used or easy to find parts that can be found anywhere in the world.
-They want to see a prototype and they want to make sure it will travel at least 2 meters.
+They want to see a prototype and they want to make sure it will travel at least 2 meters and *carries a seated lego person passenger*.
 Once your project is complete they will give your product to less fortunate children.
 Ideally your product will be easy to fix - so they can build and repair their own toys and develop some engineering skills in the process.

 ## Technologies to Learn / Practice
 * **Stored Engineering** - how to store energy that can be used later